inspektor-gadget/inspektor-gadget/Documentation/demo-tcpconnect.md

+---
-# Inspektor Gadget demo: the "tcpconnect" gadget
+title: 'Inspektor Gadget demo: the "tcpconnect" gadget'
+weight: 10
+---

 The tcpconnect gadget traces TCP connect calls.
 This will help us to define a restrictive policy for outgoing connections.